 Many people will be able to stay home while they get better.
 But people with serious symptoms or other health problems might need to go to the hospital.

 If you are recovering from COVID-19, it's important to stay home and "self-isolate" until your doctor tells you it's safe to go back to your normal activities.
 Self-isolation means staying apart from other people, even the people you live with.
-When you can stop self-isolation will depend on how long it has been since you had symptoms, and in some cases, whether you have had a negative test (showing that the virus is no longer in your body).

 ●Severe illness – If you have more severe illness with trouble breathing, you might need to stay in the hospital, possibly in the intensive care unit (also called the "ICU").
 While you are there, you will most likely be in a special isolation room.
 Only medical staff will be allowed in the room, and they will have to wear special gowns, gloves, masks, and eye protection.